arashrostammazaheri-maker/Arash-Web/README.md

-An interactive, RTL (Persian) educational website that teaches computer hardware concepts through an interactive PC case explorer, dynamic articles, and smart calculators.
+An interactive, RTL educational website that teaches computer hardware concepts through an interactive PC case explorer, dynamic articles, and smart calculators.
 This is a static port of the PHP Edition v2.0, built with Vanilla HTML, CSS, and JavaScript — designed specifically to run on GitHub Pages without requiring a server.